toasted orzo with parmesan

 Instructions

-1. In a 2-cup glass measuring cup, mix the vegetable broth and 1/2 cup water.
-Place in the microwave to heat for 2 minutes on high.
-Alternatively, in a 1- to 2-quart saucepan, bring the vegetable broth and 1/2 cup water to a simmer over medium-high heat.
+1. In a 1- to 2-quart saucepan, bring the vegetable broth and 1/2 cup water to a simmer over medium-high heat.

 3. Pour in the wine and stir until absorbed for about 1 minute.
 Add the heated broth mixture, stir, cover, and reduce the heat to low.
-Cook until the orzo is just tender, about 12 minutes; the mixture may still be wet but will set up.
+Cook until the orzo is just tender, about 12 minutes; the mixture may still be soupy but will eventually set up.

 4. Stir the orzo, season to taste with salt and a generous amount of pepper, and mix in the Parmigiano.
 Cover and let rest 5 minutes.
 Top with the chives and additional grated Parmigiano and serve.